Revelation Study: Raptures and Resurrections

 Apparently the Lord likes variety.
 He wants us to know that His power can't be limited by our imagination or by our past experience.

-So what's the purpose of this future Rapture Jesus wants us to be alive and awake for?
+So what's the purpose of this future/next Rapture event Jesus wants us to be alive and awake for?

 First and foremost, God must put Israel back on the center stage of world events.
 Israel has always been the focus of God's dealings with the human race.
 Some of us fortunate Gentiles have come to know and love the Messiah of Israel, and we are enjoying the "times of the Gentiles" since Jesus' day.
 God must take us out of the way so He can once again deal directly with His people.